TeamStatus/standalone/README.md

 The easiest option is to install [Homebrew package manager](http://brew.sh), then use brew to install missing packages.

-To install supervisord use: `pip install supervisord`
+To install supervisord use: `sudo pip install supervisord`

+To install envdir use: `sudo pip install envdir`

 ## Installing on Ubuntu

 You should be able to install everything using `apt-get`

 To install supervisord use: `pip install supervisord`

+To install envdir use: `sudo pip install envdir`

 ## Installing on Windows